adbar/trafilatura/tests/README.rst

 The benchmark focuses on decisive text parts, mostly at the beginning and the end of the main text where errors often happen.
 Other difficult segments throughout the document are chosen to enhance detection of false positives, and segments in particular sections (e.g. quotes or lists) are taken to see if all necessary parts of a document are present in the output.

+These decisions are prompted by the need to find cost-efficient ways to define a gold standard and annotate a series of documents.

 Caveats
 -------